 Permanent Senate Commission for the Investigation of Health Hazards of Chemical Compounds in the Work Area

-Since 2005, the MAK and BAT values, with their proposed classifications and associated scientific documentations, are put up for public discussion for six months prior to publication.
+Since 2005 the MAK and BAT data, proposed classifications and associated documentation have been put up for public discussion six months before publication.